Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Abstract

 \section{Abstract}

-We study how social image concerns influence information sharing between peers.
-Individuals receive a signal about a binary state of the world, characterized by a direction and a veracity status.
-While the direction is freely observable, verifying veracity is costly and type-dependent.
-We examine two types of social image motives: a desire to appear talented---i.e., able to distinguish real from fake news---and a desire to signal one's worldview.
-For each motive, we characterize equilibrium sharing patterns and derive implications for the quality of shared information.
-We show that fake news may be shared more frequently than factual news (e.g., \citealp{VosoughiRoyAral:2018}).
-Both veracity- and worldview-driven motives can rationalize this behavior, though they lead to empirically distinct sharing patterns and differing welfare implications.
+We study how social image concerns shape information sharing among peers.
+Individuals receive a signal about a binary state of the world characterized by both a direction and a veracity status.
+While the direction is freely observable, verifying veracity is costly and depends on individual type.
+We consider two distinct social image motives: a desire to appear competent and a desire to signal one's worldview.
+For each motive, we characterize equilibrium sharing behavior and derive implications for the quality of shared information.
+We identify conditions under which false news is shared more frequently than factual news (e.g., \citealp{VosoughiRoyAral:2018}).
+Both competence- and worldview-based motives can rationalize such patterns, though they yield empirically distinct sharing behaviors and different welfare implications.
+Finally, we derive testable predictions for each motive and discuss how these align with existing empirical evidence.